-On 29 March 2011, the Ministerial Council on Energy (MCE) directed the AEMCPower of choice to undertake a further Review into Demand Side Participation (DSP) in the National Electricity Market.
+On 29 March 2011 the Ministerial Council on Energy (MCE) directed the AEMC to undertake a further review into demand side participation (DSP) in the national electricity market.
 This Review is titled: Power of Choice - giving consumers options in the way they use electricity (formerly Stage 3 DSP Review).

-The Review was to have a broad focus that extends beyond the National Electricity Rules.
-It will consider all arrangements that impact on the electricity supply chain.
-In undertaking the Review, the AEMC is to consider the following key areas:
+The review was to have a broad focus that extends beyond the National Electricity Rules.
+In undertaking the review, the AEMC considered these key areas:

-- effectiveness of regulatory arrangements for energy efficiency; and
+- effectiveness of regulatory arrangements for energy efficiency

 - efficient operation of price signals.

-These key areas are to be considered along with any other matters that the AEMC considers relevant to the objective of the Review.
+These key areas were considered along with any other matters that the AEMC considered relevant to the objective of the Review.
 Details of each of these areas for investigation can be found in the MCE's Terms of Reference, as outlined below.

-- a stocktake and analysis of current DSP options available based on existing DSP and pilots and trails occurring across the market (Futura Consulting), and
+- a stocktake and analysis of current DSP options available based on existing DSP and pilots and trails occurring across the market (Futura Consulting)

 - Investigation of efficiency of current price signals in the NEM (PwC).

-These reports formed input as appropriate to our Directions paper.
-Stakeholder feedback on the reports is welcome through our consultation submission phase for the directions paper.
+These reports formed input as appropriate to our directions paper.

-On 15 July 2011 the AEMC published an Issues Paper for the Power of Choice Review.
-The Issues paper outlines the approach and methodology we propose to adopt in identifying the market conditions and market and regulatory arrangements needed across the electricity supply chain to facilitate the efficient investment in, operation and use of demand side participation (DSP) in the NEM.
-The paper also canvasses some of the issues for consideration in the Review.
+On 15 July 2011 the AEMC published an issues paper for the Power of Choice Review.
+The issues paper outlined the approach and methodology we proposed to adopt in identifying the market conditions and market and regulatory arrangements needed across the electricity supply chain to facilitate the efficient investment in, operation and use of demand side participation (DSP) in the NEM.
+The paper also canvassed some of the issues for consideration in the review.

 Stakeholder Reference Group